 Working from home.
 Telecommuting.
 Remoting in.
 Whatever you call it, powering up the laptop to tackle tasks from your couch, dining table, or home office is becoming the new normal.

-When you’re working from home — whether you’re self employed and launching a small business website or a remote worker escaping the office grind — you’ll have to set your own schedule.
-That means not getting sucked into doing a load of laundry, taking the dog out for a long walk, or falling into a Netflix void.
+While it sounds like a homebody’s dream — stand-up meetings in sweatpants, anyone? — it’s not always easy to set your own schedule.
+Whether you’re self-employed and launching a small business website or a former office worker who’s transitioning to at-home work — you’ll want to avoid getting sucked into doing a load of laundry, taking the dog out for a long walk, or falling into a Netflix void.

 When there’s no one looking over your shoulder, it’s easy to get off course.